0xMiden/miden-client/docs/external/src/cli-troubleshooting.md

 - **Issue**: Unclear which configuration is being used (local vs global)
 - **Check**: Run commands from different directories to see if behavior changes
 - **Local priority**: If `./.miden/miden-client.toml` exists, it overrides `~/.miden/miden-client.toml`
-- **Fix**: Use `miden-client clear` to remove unwanted configurations, or `miden-client clear --global` to remove only global config.
-Note: Running this command only deletes one .miden folder at a time.
-If you have a local .miden folder, the command will just delete this one but not touch the global one.
+- **Fix**: Use `miden-client clear-config` to remove unwanted configurations, or `miden-client clear-config --global` to remove only global config.
+Note: Running `miden-client clear-config` without flags follows priority: if a local .miden folder exists, it removes only that one; if no local folder exists, it removes the global one.
+Use `--global` to specifically target the global configuration regardless of local config presence.

 #### Clean configuration reset
-- **Complete reset**: Use `miden-client clear` to remove the active configuration (follows priority: local first, then global)
+- **Complete reset**: Use `miden-client clear-config` to remove the active configuration (follows priority: local first, then global)
-- **Selective reset**: Use `miden-client clear --global` to remove only global configuration while preserving local
+- **Selective reset**: Use `miden-client clear-config --global` to remove only global configuration while preserving local
 - **Fresh start**: After clearing, run `miden-client init` (global) or `miden-client init --local` (local) to recreate

 ### Recovery flow